ESIProjects/ESI-Projects/1CS/1CS.md

 ### BDD

 - **TP**: Generally involves designing and creating an SQL database (usually with scraped data) and executing queries on the created database.
-[This year, we only had the part where we executed SQL queries on a database sent to us.]

 ### ARCHI3